oogles/vagrant-django/docs/config.rst

 This file contains the versions of various packages to be installed during provisioning.
 Like ``env.sh``, it is simply a shell script that gets executed by the provisioning scripts to load the variables it contains.
 Unlike ``env.sh``, this file *should* be committed to source control.
 All environments should install the same versions of the software they use.

-The included ``versions.sh`` comes with acceptable default values for all variables.
-It will not require modification unless the default values are unsuitable for your project.
+The included ``versions.sh`` contains default values for all variables.
+It will not require modification unless the default values are unsuitable for your project, or have since become outdated.

 .. _conf-var-base-python: